 Important VMware recommends that you enable TLS encryption when you are forwarding logs.
 Logs can contain sensitive information, such as cloud provider credentials.

-7. (Optional) Enter an integer in Queue Size.
+7. (Optional) In Queue Size, enter an integer.
 This value specifies the number of log entries held in the buffer.
 The default value is 100,000.

-8. (Optional) Select the check box to Forward Debug Logs to an external source.
+8. (Optional) Select the Forward Debug Logs check box to forward the logs to an external source.
 This option is deselected by default.
 If you select it, you might generate a large amount of log data.

-9. (Optional) Enter configuration details for rsyslog in the Custom rsyslog Configuration text box.
+9. (Optional) In the Custom rsyslog Configuration text box, enter configuration details for rsyslog.
 This text box requires the rainerscript syntax.

 10. Click Save.